ovh/docs/pages/public_cloud/public_cloud_network_services/getting-started-04-configure-additional-ip-to-instance/guide.en-asia.md

 ### Ubuntu 20.04 and following, Debian 12

-The configuration file for your Additional IP addresses is located in `/etc/netplan/`.
+The network configuration files are located in the `/etc/netplan/` directory.
 Netplan does not support virtual interfaces or ethernet aliases (for example ens3:0, ens3:1), so all Additional IPs are configured on a single network interface.

 The best approach is to create a separate configuration file for configuring the Additional IPs in the directory `/etc/netplan/`.
 This way, you can easily revert the changes in case of an error.